firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviours that they deem inappropriate, threatening, offensive, or harmful.
+Project maintainers have the right and the responsibility to remove, edit or reject comments, commits, code, wiki edits, issues and other contributions that are not aligned with the Code of Conduct, or to ban, temporarily or permanently, any contributor for other behaviours, that are deemed inappropriate, threatening, offensive or harmful.

 ## Scope